apokryphus/advanced-combat-system/README.md

 - Dettlaff/Bruxa/Alp
 - 1-Hand/2-Hand Axe

 Geralt's default moveset is available for use at any time.
 ACS allows compatibility with other mods that alter it.
+  - Recommended options are [SCAAR](https://www.nexusmods.com/witcher3/mods/5800) and [E3 Improved Combat Animations](https://www.nexusmods.com/witcher3/mods/3474).

 Each moveset comes with its own unique combos, abilities, and weapon arts.